-A seven-day pass costs $30/vehicle at the Grand Canyon National Park entrance stations and is valid at the North and South rims.
-You also can purchase the Grand Canyon National Park Annual Pass for $60 for 12 months of unlimited visits.
+A seven-day pass costs $35/vehicle at the Grand Canyon National Park entrance stations, effective June 1, 2018, and is valid at the North and South rims.
+You also can purchase the Grand Canyon National Park Annual Pass for $70, effective June 1, 2018, for 12 months of unlimited visits.

 Planning on visiting more than one park this year?
 Consider the America the Beautiful annual pass for $80.
 It is honored at all federally managed land units (national parks, national forests, national monuments, etc.) It's good for a year from the month of purchase.
 You can pick one up at any national park entrance station.